ucsddesignco/designatucsd.github.io/_posts/2017-11-15-intro-html-css.md

 ## Cards

-Cards are a major feature that are often show up on many sites and help separate different sections of content.
-In this case, let's try separating the majority of our content, Let's try making our different paragraphs basic cards.
+Cards are a major feature that often show up on many sites and help separate different sections of content.
+In this case, let's try separating the different fable links using basic cards.
 Let's assume we've added a couple fables already to our fables website.
 You can add the next two anchor tags under our original link to `gnat.html`.
 Let's also wrap our cards in a div.

 ```html
 <div class="card-wrapper">